Is Your Sleep Position Impacting Your Quality of Sleep?

 How Your Sleep Position Can Impact Your Sleep Quality

 Sleeping on Your Back

-According to Medical Daily, sleeping on the back makes it easier for your head, neck and spine to align in a neutral position.
+According to Medical Daily, sleeping on the back makes it easier for your head, neck, and spine to align in a neutral position.
 In fact, sleeping on your back with your arms at your sides is considered the best position for spine and neck health as long as you don’t use too many pillows.

-The “starfish” position – sleeping on your back with your arms up and out – is also good for your back and has been linked to prevention of facial wrinkles and skin breakouts.
+The “starfish” position – sleeping on your back with your arms up and out – is also good for your back and has been linked to the prevention of facial wrinkles and skin breakouts.
 Daily Health Post, however, points out that back sleepers often suffer from sleep apnea and report snoring more than those who sleep in any other position.

 Sleeping Face Down

 Sleeping on your stomach is widely thought of as an ineffective sleep position by physicians, according to the Cleveland Clinic, as it does not support the natural curve of your spine.
 Though stomach-sleeping can be beneficial for those who snore, it may also lead to chronic aches as your head is kept to one side for long periods of time or lower back pain as most of your body weight rests in your core.